OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     > * `93d53678-613d-4013-afc1-62e9e444a0a5` (Office on the web)
     > * `bc59ab01-8403-45c6-8796-ac3ef710b3e3` (Outlook on the web)

-1. Select **Add a client application** button and then, in the panel that opens, set the Client ID to the respective GUID and check the box for `api://localhost:44355/$App ID GUID$/access_as_user`.
+1. Select **Add a client application** button and then, in the panel that opens, set the Client ID to the respective GUID from the previous step, and then check the box for `api://localhost:44355/$App ID GUID$/access_as_user`.

 1. Select **Add application**.